 These are the words spoken by founder Madhu Vaishnav that embody the mindset of the Saheli women’s group.

-Currently, there are 6 sewing machines in use, a patternmaking station in one corner, and an ironing station in another, with plans for expansion.
-Across from the studio, a client showroom is being constructed.
-The hope is to continue to employ our current staff of 28 women and eventually hire and train even more.
+Currently, there are 10 sewing machines in use, a patternmaking station in one corner, and an ironing station in another, with plans for expansion.
+Across from the studio, a client showroom has just been constructed.
+The hope is to continue to employ our current staff of 35 women and eventually hire and train even more.

 It started with one woman.
 Madhu Vaishnav’s mission was to empower the ladies of the Bhikamkor community to become providers for themselves and their families.
 She was first exposed to the village while visiting for a wedding.
 With only $100, the first humanitarian workshops in the village were established.
 Unfortunately, the women were unable to use this new information because they had no income.
 However, Madhu saw that every woman in the village owned a sewing machine as part of their marriage dowry.
 She saw this as an opportunity to begin a skills training course as part of a fashion social enterprise.